 The Bottom Line

-Lead nurturing allows you to provide a much better experience to your prospects with much more rapid response time.
+Lead nurturing allows you to provide a much better experience to your prospects with a much more rapid response time.

 It can make an enormous difference to be able to accelerate your sales cycle and close sales faster in the right context.